BrianWhelanDublin/milestone-project-4/README.md

         ```
             web: gunicorn <app name>.wsgi:application
         ```
-  -Heroku in the command line.
+- Heroku in the command line.
     - I then logged into Heroku using the terminal.
     -
         ```